OriginalEXE/Switcheroo/README.md

 Note that tooltip is optional, everything else is mandatory.

-NOTE: You can now specify if you product should not display viewport buttons, simpyl add responsive: 0 parameter to the product object in the list above.
+NOTE: You can now specify if you product should not display viewport buttons, simply add responsive: 0 parameter to the product object in the list above.
 If not present or value is different, buttons will be showby default for each product.

 ## How do I specify default product?
 Default product will be used if no hash is present.
 Check products.js for `$current_product = 'visia';`, just replace the visia with the id of your product.